 A snack cake is fine, and a light crumb is good for those cake for breakfast type situations or for a more virtuous-feeling dessert.
 But that’s not what we want with this gingerbread cake.

 1. Coffee.
-After much time contemplating it and a great deal of recipe research, I discovered that most classic gingerbread recipes call for at least a cup of very hot, if not boiling, water to be added to the batter before it goes in the oven.
+After much time contemplating it and a great deal of recipe research, I discovered that most classic gingerbread cake recipes call for at least a cup of very hot, if not boiling, water to be added to the batter before it goes in the oven.
 Supposedly, this trick loosens the tight gluten strands and creates a lighter, softer cake.

 But my thought was that the water probably also thins out the flavor.
 This isn’t what we want in a dense and rich gingerbread.